World EventOther

 1890

 The first session of the Imperial Diet, Japan's national legislature, was convened.
-This event marked the beginning of parliamentary governance under the Meiji Constitution, representing a significant step in Japan's political modernization and democratization.
+This event marked the beginning of parliamentary governance in Japan, as outlined in the Meiji Constitution, and was a critical step in the country's political modernization.

 Sources: